chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240401_April_goals_log.md

 - Brainstormed freezer inventory for POC
 - Went through AST samples, will ask Jill or Hollie about status of samples next week

+20240411

+- Took photos of notebooks, uploaded and numbered images
+- Emailed Oliver and discussed moving the shelf in CBLS wetlab
+- Toured facility for extractions in coastal instituite
+- Ran two practice extractions with the 96 well plate quick DNA kit with Hollie

+20240412

+-